ievgend2/forecast/README.md

-# Front End 1 Week 5 Assignment Directions
+# 7 day Weather Forecast

 Now we can start using APIs to get information from others applications.
 Lets create a Weather app [like this one](https://mariandreamv.github.io/weatherapp.github.io/).